lists

 AssertionError: Lists differ: [0, 1, 2, 3] != []

-the list is still the same.
+the list stayed the same.
 I change the expectation

 self.assertEqual(a_list, [0, 1, 2, 3])

 the test passes.
-The name of the method is sort and the list is already sorted.
-I change it to see what would happen when it is not sorted
+The name of the method is sort and I gave it a list that is sorted, I change it to see what would happen when it is not sorted

 a_list = [0, 1, -1, 2, -2, 3, -3]